Key Takeaways

 You Won’t Be Paid for Everything You Do

-Furthermore, one of the biggest downsides to wRVU payment is that they only apply to billing procedures that have a CPT code.
+One of the biggest downsides to wRVU payments is that they only apply to billing procedures that have a CPT code.

 Mentoring younger physicians and handling other tasks outside of patient care are not billable in this format.